-7 Tips for Travelling New Zealand by bus
+Quick Tips for Travelling New Zealand by Bus

-Our guide below will go into detail about what is involved with each bus option to travel New Zealand.
-In addition, here are some quick tips for travelling by bus in New Zealand.
+Our guide will go into detail about what is involved with each way to travel New Zealand by bus.
+But first, here are some quick tips for a New Zealand bus trip.

-- Book your pass in the low season (April to August): bus passes can usually be activated within a year
+- Purchase your pass in the low season (April to August) when you can get the best deals; bus passes can usually be activated within a year

 - Ask the driver which is the best side of the bus to sit on for views